Additional Learning Support

 How do I start the process?

 We like to get your support in place as early as possible once your course begins; this increases your chances of success.
-You can ask your tutor to refer you to ALS, refer yourself by emailing us at email@example.com or call into the centre where you are studying and ask to speak to the ALS team.
+You can ask your tutor to refer you to ALS, refer yourself by completing the learning support referral form or visiting the centre where you are studying to pick up a referral form from the Reception.

 We encourage you come in for a Needs Assessment even if you are not sure if you have a disability or learning difficulty.
 It is our job to establish if you have a support need and if you do, decide what course of action is required.
 The Needs Assessment lasts around 45 minutes and is totally confidential.